Livelong Women's Health Summit

 - Dr. Stacy Sims, PhD — Exercise physiologist known for pioneering research on female-specific training, fueling, and performance.

-- Room B: Beyond Stress: How mental health, attention, and behavior shape cognitive resilience and emotional well-being over time
+- Room B: Beyond Stress: How mental health, attention, and behavior shape cognitive resilience and emotional stability over time

-- Dr. Sasha Hamdani, MD — Psychiatrist focused on mental health, attention, and emotional regulation across life stages.
+- Dr. Sasha Hamdani, MD — Psychiatrist focused on mental health and emotional regulation

-- Dr. Serena Chen, PhD — Social psychologist researching identity, emotional intelligence, and the behavioral patterns that influence well-being.
+- Dr. Serena Chen, PhD — Social psychologist researching identity, emotional intelligence, and behavioral patterns

-- Room C: The Gut-Brain-Axis: How microbiome science connects digestion, inflammation, and brain health—and what is clinically actionable now.
+- Room C: The Gut-Brain-Axis: How science connects digestion, inflammation, and brain health.
+What is clinically actionable now.

-- Dr. Mary Pardee, MD — Gastroenterologist specializing in gut health, the microbiome, and inflammation-driven disease.
+- Dr. Mary Pardee, MD — Gastroenterologist specializing in gut health, the microbiome, and inflammation

 - Room A — Caring for Women at Elevated Risk: How cancer risk, survivorship, and medical history reshape women’s health decisions across the lifespan.

-- Julia Civardi - Health technology strategist focused on translating medical innovation and clinical science into patient-centered care and scalable health solutions.
+- Julia Civardi - Health technology strategist focused on patient-centered care

-- Room B — The Ozempic Era: What GLP-1 medications mean for women’s metabolic health—benefits, risks, trade-offs, and long-term planning.
+- Room B — The Ozempic Era: What GLP-1 medications mean for women’s metabolic health.
+Benefits, risks, trade-offs, and long-term considerations.

 - Room C — The New Face of Aging: How skin reflects systemic aging biology, including hormones, inflammation, and cellular health—beyond cosmetics.